unmeshjoshi/tickloom/README.md

 4. **Storage** – applies and commits any pending writes.

 ### Asynchronous Actions in a Synchronous Tick
-While network and storage operations are **asynchronous in nature**, TickLoom models them explicitly within the tick loop:
+While network and storage operations are **asynchronous in nature**, Tickloom models them explicitly within the tick loop:
 - Outgoing network messages are queued and delivered later according to the network model.
 - Storage writes are acknowledged only when committed in a later tick.